UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *	Remediate language (see **Language Overview** below)
 *	Remove quotes that only add literary flourish or describe violence against Black people.
 *	Remove repetition of biographical information about white people unless crucial to understanding the rest of the scopenote.
-*	Add item/folder level information for materials about Black people (if possible)
+*	Add item/folder level information for materials about people of color (if possible)
 *	Lists, wills, and bills of sale often will have names of enslaved people
 *	Overseer-plantation owner correspondence sometimes has names of enslaved people; description of the work performed by enslaved people, which may give some indication of occupation; descriptions of acts of resistance; and sometimes includes a characterization of conditions in the "neighborhood" (community) of the enslaved people.
 When describing acts of resistance by enslaved people, be thoughtful of what is essential to put in the finding aid and what can introduce bias.